franziskuskiefer/content-signature/draft-thomson-http-content-signature.md

   This could identify a key that is carried in the Encryption-Key header field.
   This parameter can always be provided together with other parameters.

+keyuri:

+: This parameter contains a URI [RFC3986] that holds an X.509 [RFC5280]
+  certificate for signature validation.
+The certificate MUST have the critical extension contentSigning set.

 p256ecdsa:

 : This parameter contains an ECDSA [X.692] signature on the P-256 curve